DazzTDuck/Quest_Passthrough_MRTK3/README.md

 ## IMPORTANT NOTE

-With underlay, you cannot see through objects so that means behind a object you cannot see the real world.
+* If you build the project, **MAKE SURE** you have set the Android plugin provider to **OpenXR**, otherwise you don't have hand tracking.

-So if you want to always see the real world, set the passthrough layer on overlay and set the opacity to 0.2-0.3.
+* With underlay, objects are fully opaque, so you cannot see the passthrough behind objects.
+So if you want to be able to always see the passthrough or have the same feel as a Hololens, set the passthrough layer on overlay and set the opacity to 0.2-0.3.

 ![text](https://i.ibb.co/7RFMf1F/Screenshot-8.png)